Frquently Asked Questions

 ISD prides itself on its truly “international” nature.
 The community is represented by over 20 different nationalities.

-There are 4 classes across the year groups:
+We have 4 classes across the year groups:

 Yes, siblings may be placed in a class together when their ages correlate within the same class.
 Due to our individualised approach, we find this to work well.